TrackFormers/TrackFormers-Models/README.md

 TrackFormers is a machine learning framework for track reconstruction in particle physics experiments.
 It leverages transformer- and U-Net-inspired deep learning architectures to predict particle tracks from hit data.

-This repository contains 4 submodules corresponding to the 4 models described in the paper [TrackFormers: In Search of Transformer-Based Particle Tracking for the High-Luminosity LHC Era](https://arxiv.org/abs/2407.07179).
+This repository contains 4 directories corresponding to the 4 models described in the paper [TrackFormers: In Search of Transformer-Based Particle Tracking for the High-Luminosity LHC Era](https://arxiv.org/abs/2407.07179).
 EncDec, EncCla, and EncReg are transformer-based models, whereas U-Net is, as the name suggests, a U-Net model.

 ## Table of Contents
 - [Models](#models)